captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LIEUTENANT CARO:
-And maybe you don’t think things can’t get worse—but believe me, they fuckin can—and they will!
+And maybe you don’t think things can’t get worse —but believe me, they fuckin can — and they will!

 ---

 You don’t like me?
-Hey fuck you, I don’t like you either—but who the fuck am I?
+Hey fuck you, I don’t like you either — but who the fuck am I?

 ---

-I’m just a cog in the wheel, Walter—and so are you!
+I’m just a cog in the wheel, Walter — and so are you!

 ---

-And the wheel’s gonna keep turning whether it’s gotta grind out your guts or not—either way, the wheel don’t feel a fuckin thing!
+And the wheel’s gonna keep turning whether it’s gotta grind out your guts or not —either way, the wheel don’t feel a fuckin thing!

 ---

 The wheel don’t give a fuck, Walter.
 And you know that!
-But somewhere inside that thick head of yours—
+But somewhere inside that thick head of yours —

 ---